OJ101003/EvilGeniusesAssessment/README.md

 - Pandas
 - MatPlotLib

 I used MatPlotLib for question 2C because it already has a lot of packages in common with Numpy, and because it's the easiest way I found to get a descriptive heatmap that is interactable and can be used to get specific coordinates on the grid provided.
+The benefits of using an external library far exceeded any downsides by providing greater accuracy, more details, and allowing customization.

 ## Question 2a (Script in question2a.py):
 I determined that entering B site from the light blue boundary was **not** a common strategy used by Team 2 on T side.
 Using the code in question2a.py, I found that only player 5 and 9 used the choke point to enter B site on round 16 meaning only 2 people used the choke point as an entryway to B site while given that Team 2 is on T side.